GAURAV-N-PATIL/blogPage-GAURAV-N-PATIL/README.md

 # blogPage-GAURAV-N-PATIL
 ---

-# 🌐 Simple Blog Page – HTML, CSS & JavaScript
+# 🌐 Simple Blog Page – HTMl and CSS

 A stylish and responsive **Simple Blog Page** built using **HTML and  CSS**.
 The project focuses on clean layout design, semantic HTML, and user experience — all without using any frameworks.